 What really happens in a company is often of a secondary importance.
-What the public thinks, however, and how the employees perceive the events that take place within the company, has a huge impact on each business (think reputation, employee turnover, general atmosphere in the workplace, millions of other things).
+What the public thinks and perceives, however, and how the employees see the events that take place within the company, has a huge impact on each business (think reputation, employee turnover, general atmosphere in the workplace, and other important things).

 As a communications specialist you will manage both external and internal communication.
 You may cooperate with PR managers or with other professionals, and your work will shape the image the company has in the outside world, and its identity of the business in the eyes of ordinary employees.